Twenty-first Amendment to the United States Constitution: Proposal and ratification

 The amendment was officially added to the U.S. Constitution on December 5, 1933, when Utah's state convention unanimously ratified the amendment.

 The amendment was subsequently ratified by conventions in the following states:

 The amendment was unanimously rejected by South Carolina's state convention on December 4, 1933.
 On November 7, 1933, North Carolina held a vote, and approximately 70% of its voters rejected holding a convention to consider the amendment.

-The following states took no action to consider the amendment: